Mor Chhainha Bhuinya 3

 Mor Chhainha Bhuinya 3 is a 2025 Indian Chhattisgarhi-language film directed by Satish Jain and is a direct sequel of the film Mor Chhainha Bhuinya 2 (2024).
 The film Mor Chhainha Bhuinya 3 returns the actors from the previous film, including Mann Qureshi, Elsa Ghosh, Deepak Sahu, Diksha Jaiswal in the lead as well as several new faces including Prakash Awasthi, Ishika Yadav, and Lakshit Jhanji.
 During the 50-day celebration of the film Mor Chhainha Bhuiya 2, the director Satish Jain had announced the making of Mor Chhainha Bhuinya 3, and the shooting of the film started on 12 November 2024.
 The film's trailer was launched on 4 May 2025.
-The new film which continues the story from the last film, is set to be released on 16 May 2025.
+The new film which continues the story from the last film, was released on 16 May 2025.
 It may be noted that the second part was released after 24 years, and the third part is releasing after a gap of 1 year.